 Quality control in ceramic bathroom sanitary ware represents the cornerstone of delivering reliable, long-lasting products to the market.

-Let me share my experience as a supplier to help you understand how manufacturers implement comprehensive quality control processes that ensure every sink and toilet meets international standards.
+Let me share my experience as a supplier to walk you through the key parameters and operational procedures of quality control, ensuring every sink and toilet meets international standards.

 Key Quality Control Parameters For Ceramic Bathroom Sanitary Ware

-Before diving into the detailed processes, it’s important to understand the fundamental parameters that define quality in ceramic bathroom sanitary ware.
+Before diving into the detailed processes, it’s important to understand the fundamental parameters that define quality in ceramic bathroom sanitary ware, it mainly including these 5 key parameter: water absorption, surface quality, glazed crazing resistance, loading strength and flush performance.
 Manufacturers assess these key aspects throughout production:

 Surface Quality: